Created from 6 pictures from Giant Ledge

 N e w s

-The week of April 27th begins with a breezy and cooler Sunday with showers in the morning and highs in the low 50's.
-Monday will be pleasant and warmer with plenty of sunshine and highs in the mid 60's.
-Tuesday will be mostly cloudy and warm with highs in the mid 70's.
-Wednesday will have clouds giving way to some sun and a breeze with highs in the low 60's.
-Thursday will be cloudy with highs in the mid 50's.
-Friday will be cloudy and cooler with a couple of morning showers followed by heavy showers in the afternoon with highs in the mid 60's.
-On Saturday there will be variable cloudiness with showers and highs in the mid 50's.
-Some trails on the high peaks may still have patches of snow and ice but most trails will be clear although muddy areas may be present.
-Some higher temperatures this week will melt most of what is on the trails.
-It may still be a good idea to carry spikes but snowshoes and crampons are no longer necessary.
-Remember you can't wear them if you aren't carrying them.
-Daylight will continue to slowly increase heading toward the summer solstice.
+The week of October 5th begins with a very warm Sunday with plenty of sunshine and highs in the low 80's.
+Monday will be mostly sunny, nice and warm with highs in the mid 70's.
+Tuesday will remain warm with sun followed by clouds and highs in the mid 70's.
+Wednesday will have a couple of morning showers giving way to partly to mostly sunny skies with highs in the high 50's.
+Thursday will have plenty of sunshine with highs in the mid 50's.
+Friday will have times of sun and clouds with highs in the mid 50's.
+On Saturday there will be variable cloudiness with a couple of showers possible and highs in the mid 60's.
+Most trails are now a little damp but with no significant rain in the forecast for this week and the trails will dry out.
+The week starts out very warm with cooler weather at the middle and end of the week that will make for great hiking conditions.
+Daylight will slowly decrease heading toward the winter solstice wuth shorter and shorter days.
 Packing a working headlamp is always a good idea as it may mean the difference between finishing a hike easily and wandering around in the forest.
 NEVER assume that conditions at the trailhead are the conditions on the mountain.
 When the weather conditions are constantly changing, be sure you have dressed appropriately in clothing that will wick away moisture to prevent it from accumulating in your clothing, which can, at the very least, be uncomfortable.
 Layering should be with non-cotton materials as cotton tends to hold moisture.
 Keeping hydrated is essential no matter the temperatures since hydrating properly will allow you to hike longer and in greater comfort.
 Be sure to carry plenty of water with you as local water sources can be unreliable and may be contaminated.
 Once you are thirsty, you are already dehydrated!
 Remember, the weather forecast is only a prediction and always contains percentages.
 Be prepared and have a plan for the most likely and least likely forecast!
 Are you prepared to stay out overnight on a trail?
 Conditions in the morning can change drastically by the afternoon.
 Conditions at the trailhead do not always reflect the conditions on the peaks!
 Variable trail and weather conditions are a hallmark of these mountains.
 BE CAREFUL AND BE PREPARED!

 picture taken during a hike